“You never get a second chance to make a first impression.”

 Option 1: Verbal Critique Only

 We speak on the phone for up to an hour and I give you the goods on your script.
 Reading a standard, written critique only takes a few minutes.
-But if you’re given a full hour to ask questions, get points clarified, or challenge assertions in real-time, imagine how much more insight you’ll gain?
+But if you’re given a full hour to discuss your script, ask questions, get points clarified, or challenge assertions in real-time, imagine how much more insight you’ll gain?
 Honestly, if you’re capable of taking notes, I think the verbal critique gives you the best bang for your buck.

 Option 2: Written Critique Only